Trade Policy and Structural Change: Quantitative Model

 The dynamic optimization problem of the representative household in country $n$ and period 0 is to maximize \eqref{eq: lifetime utility} subject to \eqref{eq: expenditure}, \eqref{eq: budget constraint}, and \eqref{eq: capital dynamics}.
 Solving this problem, we obtain the Euler equation:{ } where $\Phi_l$ is the derivative of $I_{n,t}=\Phi(K_{n,t+1}, K_{n,t}; \delta_{n,t})$ with respect to its $l$-th argument,\footnote{ Specifically,

 } and

 The associated transversality condition is also obtained.
-Both $E_{n,t+1}/E_{n,t}$ and $\Bar{\epsilon}_{n,t+1}/\Bar{\epsilon}_{n,t}$ are both increasing in $\frac{C_{n,t+1}/L_{n,t+1}}{C_{n,t}/L_{n,t}}$.
+Both $E_{n,t+1}/E_{n,t}$ and $\overline{\epsilon}_{n,t+1}/\overline{\epsilon}_{n,t}$ are increasing in $\frac{C_{n,t+1}/L_{n,t+1}}{C_{n,t}/L_{n,t}}$.
 Since $\psi>1$, the left-hand side is just an increasing function of the ratio in per capita consumption between periods $t+1$ and $t$.
-Equation \eqref{eq: Euler} tells that this per capita consumption ratio depends on the discount factor $\beta$, (i) the ratio in the intertemporal demand shifters, (ii) the ratio in populations, and (iii) the real return to capital.
+We can see from \eqref{eq: Euler} that this per capita consumption ratio depends on the discount factor $\beta$, (i) the ratio in the intertemporal demand shifters, (ii) the ratio in populations, and (iii) the real return to capital.

 We move on to producers' behavior.
 As in Section~\ref{sec: qual}, the sectoral composite good producers bundle input varieties $z\in[0,1]$ using a CES aggregator with elasticity $\eta>0$.
 The production function of variety $z$ of sector $j$ in country $n$ and period $t$ is